Herbivore’s moldy face-cream recall at Sephora underscores an ugly issue for natural beauty

 But according to consumers who recently bought the cult-favorite cream, Herbivore has a history of failing to ensure the quality of its inventory.
 By nixing traditional preservatives, a number of products have reportedly gone bad often as soon as opened.

-On Reddit, shoppers quickly recanted their disappointment with the buzzy brand, noting products that are funky-smelling and clumpy, with the texture of yogurt.
+On Reddit, shoppers quickly shared their disappointment with the buzzy brand, noting products that are funky-smelling and clumpy, with the texture of yogurt.

 “I thought [Herbivore] Moon Fruit [night treatment] will be the one being recalled since it’s always moldy,” wrote one commenter.
 “I can smell that my Herbivore toners went bad within three months,” chimed in another.